omarghanim/simple-ecommerceApp-Nestjs-Webhook-Stripe/README.md

   }
 }
 #Once you execute "makeOrder" mutation you will be redirected to stripe checkout page or you can click on the link that shown in server logs
-#Once you write fake data(https://stripe.com/docs/testing?testing-method=card-numbers#visa) and press pay webhook will update status of order to "paid"
+#Once you write fake data(https://stripe.com/docs/testing?testing-method=card-numbers#visa) and press pay webhook will update status of order to "paid" and will be redirected to success page

 #Get your paid orders